MuertoGB/SMCTool/COMPATIBILITY.md

 Flash using 820-00163.nsh
 ```
-**The 820-00426 can come with either an iGPU, or dGPU. make sure you flash the correct version.**
+**The 820-00426 comes with either an iGPU, or dGPU, make sure you flash the correct version.**
 ```
-A1398 (EMC2909)
+A1398 (EMC 2909)

  - MacBookPro11,4 (15-inch Mid 2015 with iGPU)
  - Board Model: 820-00426